Aeronautical and Astronautical Engineering

 Aeronautical and astronautical engineering (AAE) focuses upon the challenges of flight.
 The proper aerodynamic shape, the correct engine for clean propulsion, the best materials for lightweight structures, and the safest control systems must be integrated to produce an efficient and economical flying machine.
 These challenges must be met across the broad spectrum of flight, from the low-speed, near-earth hovering of helicopters to the supersonic flight of our present-day aircraft, to the extreme speeds and ranges of our future aircraft and spacecraft.
 Our faculty bring their expertise in the varied disciplines of aerospace engineering to the classroom and laboratory and use extensive research activities to enhance their lectures.

-Upon admission to the university, students may directly enroll as pre-engineering students; however, selection is competitive.
+Upon admission to the university, students may directly enroll as pre-engineering students; however, direct enrollment is selective.
 Factors used to determine eligibility to directly enroll include ACT/SAT scores (emphasis on math), strong college prep curriculum (emphasis on math, science and rigorous courses), and class rank or GPA.
-The middle 50 percent of directly enrolled pre-majors (autumn 2014) had an ACT score range of 28–32 and 96 percent were in the top 25 percent of their high school classes.
+The middle 50 percent of directly enrolled pre-majors (autumn 2016) had ACT score ranges of 29–33 and 98 percent were in the top 25 percent of their high school classes.

 Students not eligible to directly enroll in engineering may enroll in Science, Technology and Environment Exploration (see exploration.osu.edu).

 All engineering students have a similar first-year plan of study, the college core, that provides fundamental courses in math, science and engineering.
 View a sample first-year plan of study.